Who were they?

 9 1821-1823 Iran victorious in war with Ottomans.
 Treaty of Erzerum - no border changes.
 Russia invades further into Caucasus.

 10 1826 Second Russo-Persian war begins.
-Muslims in occupied Caucasus revolt and Iran reconquers territory lost in 1813 in Treaty of Gulistan.
-Britain quibbles over help under treaty of 1809.
+Tehran declares jihad against Russia, Muslims in occupied Caucasus revolt and Iran reconquers territory lost in 1813 in Treaty of Golestan.
+Britain quibbles over the treaties of 1809/1815, and sees no need to help Iran, who was technically the aggressor.

 13 1829 Assassination of prominent Russian in Tehran followed by anti-Russian riots.
 Tsar Nicholas I, however, is still friendly.